-Underpainting was not only a rapid and economical way to envision and correct elaborate compositions, it aided the painter in creating a number of optical effects that cannot be achieved by direct painting with color as well.
+Underpainting was not only a rapid and economical way to envision and elaborate the composition, it aided the painter to create a number of optical effects that cannot be achieved by direct mixing of paint.

-It now seems certain that underpainting was a fundamental step in Vermeer's relatively methodical creative process.
-Laboratory analysis demonstrates that in the underpainting stage, the artist made many major and minor alterations in the type, placement , and dimensions of objects found in his compositions.1 Chairs, maps, framed paintings, musical instruments, baskets, a standing cavalier and even a dog can no longer be seen where they were originally represented.
-Vermeer probably painted them out in the underpainting stage having seen that they did not create the desired effect or that they were distracting to the painting's central theme.
-He changed the positions of arms and fingers to create precisely the gesture he desired, edges of maps were moved to the left or right to add stability to the composition and the contours of the the young women's garments were altered to make them more elegant and fluid, and shadows too were lightened or darkened, all depending of the immediate visible effect that the underpainting produced.
+It now seems certain that underpainting was a fundamental step in Vermeer's creative process.
+Laboratory analysis demonstrates that in the underpainting stage, the artist made many major and minor alterations in the type, placement and dimensions of objects found in his compositions.1 Chairs, maps, framed paintings, musical instruments, baskets, a standing cavalier and even a dog can no longer be seen where they were originally represented.
+Vermeer probably painted them out in the underpainting stage having seen that they did not produce the desired effect or distracted from the painting's theme.
+He changed the positions of arms and fingers to create precisely the gesture he desired.
+Edges of maps were moved to the left or right to stabilize the composition.
+The contours of a young women's garments were altered to make them more elegant, and shadows were lightened or darkened, all depending of the effect of the underpainting.

-It has been noticed that in the Geographer there is more than one passage which seems to have been left uncompleted or which over have become exposed.
-Perhaps, much of the deep shaded area of the carpet reveals Vermeer's method of underpainting.
+It has been noticed that in The Geographer there are various passages that seems to have been left uncompleted or that have become exposed over time.
+Perhaps, a significant part of the deep shaded area of the carpet reveals Vermeer's method of underpainting.
 If this is so, his method would appear similar to those of his contemporaries.

-Lawrence Gowing, a painter and one of the most penetrating of Vermeer scholars, believes that an x-ray photograph of the face of the Girl with a Pearl Earring constitutes evidence of the artist's painting method.
-X-rays images reveal the presence of lead, which is the primary component of lead-white, the principal white pigment used by painters until the mid-nineteenth century.
-Gowing assumes that the white areas of the image correspond the underpainting stage and was a direct transcription of the incidence of light on the screen of the camera obscura.
-Particularly suggestive of the camera obscura's effect is the perfectly spherical highlight of the pearl earring which has been altered in the final version, the same goes for the dim highlight of the eye to the right hand side of the painting.
-Gowing believes that "the artist, evidently proceeded, in finishing the picture, to mediate between objectivity and convention."1 Since the x-ray image only reveals the presence of the heavier lead white and the remaining areas are registered as black, it tends to produces an exaggerated effect of contrast.
+Lawrence Gowing, a painter and one of the most penetrating of Vermeer scholars, believed that an x-ray photograph of the face of the Girl with a Pearl Earring (fig. 3) constitutes evidence of the artist's painting method.
+X-rays images reveal the presence of lead, which is the primary component of lead white, the principal white pigment used by painters until the mid-19 century.
+Gowing assumes that the white areas of the image correspond the underpainting stage and was a direct transcription of the incidence of light on the screen of the camera obscura (fig. 4) .
+Particularly suggestive of the camera obscura's effect is the perfectly spherical highlight of the pearl earring which has been altered in the final version.
+The same can be said for the dim highlight of the right-hand eye.
+To explain the difference between the underpainting and the final image Gowing held that "the artist, evidently proceeded, in finishing the picture, to mediate between objectivity and convention."1 Since the x-ray image only reveals the presence of the heavier lead white and the remaining areas are registered as black, contrast is exaggerated.

 Gowing's idea has been corroborated by Phillip Steadman's more recent hypothesis that Vermeer may have used the camera obscura not only to trace the projected camera obscura image on the canvas, but also to paint in strict correlation with camera obscura image always close at hand.

-The image below shows a reasonable hypothesis of Vermeer's underpainting methods as displayed in the CD-rom which parallels the book How to Paint Your Own Vermeer by the author of this site, Jonathan Janson.
+The image below (fig. 5) shows a reasonable hypothesis of Vermeer's underpainting method, as conceived by the author of this website, Jonathan Janson.